-The earliest phase of construction of the temple dates to the late 6th century BCE, the cultural revolution Croton after suffering defeat at the hands of Siris.
+The earliest phase of construction of the temple dates to the late 6th century BCE, corresponding to the cultural revolution that occurred at Croton after suffering defeat at the hands of Siris.
 Although the site was meant to mark the significant promontory nearby, the temple was built in proximity to the shoreline – a very peculiar choice on the part of the Crotoniates.
 This may have been to increase visibility of the sanctuary to those passing by on ships, in order to mark Croton’s sphere of influence.
-More peculiarities are noted by Dieter Mertensnotes that some of the details of the temple’s plan and decoration are a result of a blending of Greek and indigenous ‘Brettian’ traditions.
+More peculiarities are noted by Dieter Mertens; he notes that some of the details of the temple’s plan and decoration are a result of a blending of Greek and indigenous ‘Brettian’ traditions.
 The temple featured an elongated cella, 27 x 8 meters in size, in front of an adyton, which housed the cult statues.
-Several columns were built dividing the interior cella, and the exterior of the temple featured a unique 5x15-column peristyle.he entablature was decorated in Doric relief.
-The unique plan, although still recognizably Greek, paired with the typical Greek Doric frieze offer the inhabitants a type of sanctuary that was particularly common among the Achaean colonies places that advertised the Greekness of the area, protect the territory on which it presided, the r needs of the inhabitants.
+Several columns were built dividing the interior cella, and the exterior of the temple featured a unique 5x15-column peristyle.
+The entablature was decorated in Doric relief.
+The unique plan, although still recognizably Greek, paired with the typical Greek Doric frieze offered the inhabitants a type of sanctuary that was particularly common among the Achaean colonies: places that advertised the Greekness of the area, protected the territory on which it presided, and provided for the religious needs of the inhabitants.
 According to T.J.
-Dunbabin, the temple of Apollo Aleos was frequented mainly by non-Greeks, indigenous offerings.
-Th sanctuary was a point of communication for all populations living in the outlying territory of Croton, also served to welcome those entering the territory.
+Dunbabin, the temple of Apollo Aleos was frequented mainly by non-Greeks, as evidenced by the discovery of indigenous offerings.
+The sanctuary was a point of communication for all populations living in the outlying territory of Croton, and also served to welcome those entering the territory.
 Edlund speaks to the importance of the history and development of this site,

 “The element of tradition which refers to Philoctetes, the bow of Herakles, and Apollo Aleos suggest a literary attempt at creating not only a historical continuity, but above all a cultic one.
 The visual appearance of the Greek form of the temple was directed at Greeks as well as non Greeks.”

-Thus, the deliberate decision to construct the temple in a recognizably Greek form suggests an attempt made to settle the tension Greeks.
+Thus, the deliberate decision to construct the temple in a recognizably Greek form suggests an attempt made to settle the tension with neighboring Greeks.
 Additionally, the acceptance of indigenous traditions at the site is an indication of Croton living in harmony with their native counterparts.
-This sanctuary, therefore, served as a mediator between both Greeks and non-Greeks, and also the tense relations between Croton and other Greek states, reminding the others that the Crotoniates should be treated as neighbors, not enemies.
+This sanctuary, therefore, served as a mediator between both Greeks and non-Greeks, and also eased the tense relations between Croton and other Greek states, reminding the others that the Crotoniates should be treated as neighbors, not enemies.